Srigandhan/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Reflection

+I have used Frenet transfomrations along with Spline to make the code work.
+In Frenet coordinates add 3 evenly spaced s value of 30ms ahead of the starting reference point while d being dynamic(main.cpp Line No:372).
+It's important to note that d is the distance from the center of the road and s is the distance along the highway in Frenet coordinate.
+This is to make the car's projected path smooth.
+We also consider few of the previous points to make the trajectory smooth.
+Now we use spline to split our trajectory into 50 evenly spaced points and the car would travel each point in 0.02 second.
+We do this by first converting the 3 points chosen in Frenet coordinate to vehicle coordinate and approximating them to 50 equally spaced points(main.cpp Line No:415).

+We give a constant value of 0.224 for acceleration to increase or to decrease for reducing jerk.
+We tarvel at a maximum speed possible if there is no car in front of us.
+I chose the maximum velocity to be 49.5 mph as 50 is the speed limit.
+Check for cars that are 30ms in front of you in your lane so that you can slow down to avoid collision.
+Check for cars in the right lane of your current lane if you are not on the right most lane already.
+Then predict whether you have cars that are 30ms ahead or behind you in that lane as it may cause problem while your shift to that lane which may cause a collision.
+Do the same check fot the left lane.
+Reduce acceleration if the car in front of us is too close to us.
+If you are in the middle lane, check if left lane is free and shift.
+Thus we are giving preference to the left lane shifting.
+If not check whether right lane is free and shift.
+If you are in the left most lane, check if the right lane is free and shift.
+If you are in the right most lane, check if the left lane is free and shift(main.cpp Line No:261 till 338).
+This way I am able make the car drive through the simulator.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).